Exactly Why Am I Doing This Now, Part III of III

 • Development of skills to author your book, your blog, and how to publish,

-• Communication skills and daily interaction improvement skills.
+• Communication skills, daily interaction improvement skills, and much more.

-Who comes to Monette for tutoring and career coaching?
+Who comes to Monette for tutoring and empowerment coaching?

-• Professionals who want to achieve their goals, create new possibilities, advance their career, author their book, and to develop the dream within,
+• Professionals who want to achieve their goals, to create new possibilities, to advance their career, to author their book, and to develop the dream within,

-• Veteran and novice court reporters, CART (Communication Access Real-Time Translation) providers, and broadcast captioners brushing up on their skills for test-taking requirements,
+• Veteran and novice court reporters, CART providers, and broadcast captioners brushing up on their skills for test-taking requirements,

 • In-class students who feel they’re “stuck” and falling behind, or aren’t ready for the required tests,